kwilkos/cxf/distribution/src/main/release/samples/ws_rm/README.txt

 This demo shows how WS-ReliableMessaging support in Apache CXF may be enabled.

-The client and server both use interceptor configuration to install the WS-RM interceptors, comprising logical interceptors (RMInInterceptor/RMOutInterceptor) responsible for managing the reliability properties of the current message, and a protocol interceptor (RMSoapInterceptor) responsible for encoding/decoding these properties as SOAP Headers.
+The client and server both apply the reliableMessaging feature to the bus.
+This ensures installation of the WS-RM interceptors, comprising logical interceptors (RMInInterceptor/RMOutInterceptor) responsible for managing the reliability properties of the current message, and a protocol interceptor (RMSoapInterceptor) responsible for encoding/decoding these properties as SOAP Headers.

-As WS-RM is dependent on WS-Addressing, the configuration uses the same approach as the ws_addressing sample to enable this functionality.
+As WS-RM is dependent on WS-Addressing, the demo uses the same approach as the ws_addressing sample to enable this functionality.
 However, you may notice that the WS-Addressing namespace URI is different in this case (i.e.